Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: RG analysis and coupled evolutions

 \section{RG analysis and coupled evolutions}

-Given the type-I 3D tDSM are equipped with unique energy dispersions accompanied by interesting tiled Dirac cones, it is hereby appropriate to adopt the energy-shell method to perform the RG analysis~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}.
-This henceforth requires us to integrate an energy shell out one by one during the process of RG transformations~\cite{Shankar1994RMP,Lee2018PRB,Huh2008PRB,She2010PRB,Wang2011PRB,Qiong2019NPJB}.
-To this end, we introduce the useful transformations and then exploit the Jacobian transformation to parameterize the tiled energy dispersion~(\ref{Eq dispersion}) as follows~\cite{Lee2018PRB,Lee2019PRB,Goerbig2008PRB,Qiong2019NPJB}
+Given the distinctive energy dispersions characterized by the tilted Dirac cones in type-I 3D tDSM, it is appropriate to adopt the energy-shell method for the RG analysis~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}.
+This henceforth requires us to integrate the energy shells out one by one during the RG transformations~\cite{Shankar1994RMP,Lee2018PRB,Huh2008PRB,She2010PRB,Wang2011PRB,Qiong2019NPJB,Dong2020PRB}.
+To this end, we introduce the useful transformations and then utilize the Jacobian transformation to parametrize the tilted energy dispersion~(\ref{Eq dispersion}).
+This parametrization is expressed as follows~\cite{Lee2018PRB,Lee2019PRB,Goerbig2008PRB,Qiong2019NPJB}

-where $E$ with the $\eta_E$ collecting the signs of $E$ denotes the energy scale as well as $\theta$ and $\varphi$ are two associated angles.
-Within the energy-shell framework, the fast modes of degrees of freedom within the energy shell $\Lambda/b<E<\Lambda$ would be at first integrated out, where $\Lambda$ is the energy scale and variable parameter $b$ can be specified as $b=e^{-l}<1$ with $l>0$, and then the renormalized ``slow modes" are obtained, with which the RG processes can be fulfilled via performing the RG transformation rescalings~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}.
+where $E$ denotes the energy scale with the $\eta_E$ collecting its sign, and $\theta$ and $\varphi$ are two associated angles.
+In the spirt of the energy-shell framework, the fast modes of degrees of freedom within the energy shell $\Lambda/b<E<\Lambda$ would be integrated out, where $\Lambda$ is the energy scale and variable parameter $b$ can be specified as $b=e^{-l}<1$ with $l>0$.
+Then, the renormalized ``slow modes" are obtained, with which the RG processes can be fulfilled by performing the RG transformation rescalings~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}.

-To proceed, we are going to obtain the RG rescaling transformations that are helpful bridges connecting two successive RG steps.
-Following the spirit of RG approach~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}, the free frequency term in the non-interacting action~(\ref{Eq_S_psi}) can be regarded as the initial fixed point that is invariant under the RG process.
-In the collaborations with Eqs.~(\ref{Eq kz})-(\ref{Eq E}), it accordingly gives rise to the following RG rescalings~\cite{Shankar1994RMP,Wang2011PRB, Lee2018PRB,Lee2019PRB,Huh2008PRB,She2010PRB},
+To proceed, we are going to derive the RG rescaling transformations that serve as crucial bridges connecting two successive RG steps.
+Following the RG approach~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}, the free frequency term in the noninteracting action~(\ref{Eq_S_psi}) can be regarded as the initial fixed point that is invariant during the RG process.
+In collaboration with Eqs.~(\ref{Eq kz})-(\ref{Eq E}), it gives rise to the following RG rescalings~\cite{Shankar1994RMP,Wang2011PRB, Lee2018PRB,Lee2019PRB,Huh2008PRB,She2010PRB},